 Listen and subscribe to our podcast at Spotify, Apple Podcasts, Google Podcasts, or elsewhere.
 Below is a transcript of the episode, edited for readability.
 Listen to the full episode at the link here:

 Granger Whitelaw: Good morning.
 It’s Granger Whitelaw with the Lotus talks.
 Today is part three of our series on textile manufacturing, retail, and fashion.
 So far.
 We’ve had the pleasure of speaking with Bill Watson at Coats and Carey Zesiger at Ha Vang, two really good interviews.
 I thought they did a great job.
-People have seemed to be very receptive to them and enjoyed them very much.
+People seemed to be very receptive to them and enjoyed them very much.
 I’ve had good feedback.

 Granger Whitelaw: Good morning, Betty.